Bosonic Rational Conformal Field Theories in Small Genera, Chiral Fermionization, and Symmetry/Subalgebra Duality: Overview

-In other words, are any two holomorphic VOAs of the same central charge always related by gauging a generalized symmetry?
+In other words, are any two holomorphic VOAs of the same central charge always related by gauging a sequence of generalized symmetries?
 One piece of evidence in support of the answer being ``yes'' is that it is true for lattice VOAs.
-Indeed for lattice VOAs, by Kneser's neighbor construction \cite{kneser1957klassenzahlen}, one obtains the stronger statement that any two chiral algebras based on unimodular lattices of the same dimension are related by a sequence of $\ZZ_p$ orbifolds for any prime $p$; any sequence of $\ZZ_p$ orbifolds is the same as a single orbifold by a generalized symmetry because orbifolds form a groupoid \cite{Gaiotto:2020iye}.
-Another piece of evidence is that $\mathsf{K}^{(24)}$ is known to be complete by the generalized deep hole construction of \cite{Moller:2019tlx}.\footnote{These authors showed that any $c=24$ holomorphic VOA can be obtained by orbifolding the Leech lattice VOA $V_\Lambda$.
-However this is sufficient to conclude that $\mathsf{K}^{(24)}$ is complete.
-Indeed, let $\mathcal{M}_{\mathcal{A}}$ be the module category for which $V_{\Lambda}\big/\mathcal{M}_{\mathcal{A}}\cong \mathcal{A}$.
-Then one can get from $\mathcal{A}$ to any other $\mathcal{A}'$ by composing orbifolds because $\mathcal{A}'\cong\mathcal{A}\big/( \mathcal{M}_{\mathcal{A}'}\circ \mathcal{M}_{\mathcal{A}}^{-1})$.
-The existence of the ``magnetic/quantum'' symmetry $\mathcal{M}^{-1}_{\mathcal{A}}$ is an observation which goes back to e.g.\ \cite{Vafa:1989ih}.}
+Indeed for lattice VOAs, by Kneser's neighbor construction \cite{kneser1957klassenzahlen}, one obtains the stronger statement that any two chiral algebras based on unimodular lattices of the same dimension are related by a sequence of $\ZZ_p$ orbifolds for any prime $p$.
+Another piece of evidence is that $\mathsf{K}^{(24)}$ is known to be connected by the generalized deep hole construction of \cite{Moller:2019tlx}.\footnote{These authors showed that any $c=24$ holomorphic VOA can be obtained by orbifolding the Leech lattice VOA $V_\Lambda$.
+However this is sufficient to conclude that $\mathsf{K}^{(24)}$ is connected, because one may always get from one node to another by passing through $V_\Lambda$.}

 Analogous lore for chiral fermionic RCFTs holds that all such theories with central charge $c$ can be obtained as discrete orbifolds of $2c$ free chiral fermions.
 It would be interesting to work this out explicitly for the chiral fermionic RCFTs classified in this work, in the spirit of \cite{Moller:2019tlx}. \\